mongodb/terraform-provider-mongodbatlas/website/docs/guides/howto-guide.html.markdown

-2) Apply this terraform to read information from datasources
+2) Then apply this Terraform config to then read the information from the appropriate Data Sources and output the container id.

 ```